Omnidirectional type inference for ML: principality any way: Introduction

 \item[(\cref{sec:implementation})]

 A description of an efficient implementation of our solver, including our treatment of suspended constraints and partial type schemes.
 Validating that omnidirectional inference for \ML is practical.

-\end{enumerate} Finally, \cref{sec:related-work} compares related work.
-Section \cref{sec:future-work} concludes with future work.
+\end{enumerate} Section \cref{sec/discussion} considers additional practical and peripheral aspects of our work.
+Finally, \cref{sec:related-work} compares related work, and \cref{sec:future-work} concludes with future work.
 Appendix \cref{app:full-reference} contains a complete technical reference, collecting key definitions and figures for convenient lookup.
 All proofs are deferred to the appendices.